steasdal/ruby-node/readme.md

 a few other assorted bits such as grunt-cli, bower and compass.

 ## Build
-This docker image is built in Travis CI:
+This Docker image is built in Travis CI:
 <https://travis-ci.org/steasdal/ruby-node>

 ## Docker Hub